 Trees for Life is carrying out a ground-breaking Red Squirrel Reintroduction Project.
-We are aiming to restore red squirrels to eight forests where they were once present, creating new populations far away from the threat of grey squirrels and squirrel pox, and increasing both the number and geographic range of the species in the UK.
+We are aiming to restore red squirrels to at least ten forests where they were once present, creating new populations far away from the threat of grey squirrels and squirrel pox, and increasing both the number and geographic range of the species in the UK.

 The Roy Dennis Wildlife Foundation has also carried out red squirrel reintroductions in the Scottish Highlands and similar work has been carried out in Anglesey by Red Squirrels Trust Wales.
 Captive bred red squirrels have been reintroduced to a series of suitable forests that are free from grey squirrels and these populations are successfully expanding.